druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Use ChatGPT as a super hard-working, quick, but not-very-bright assistant who needs specific and detailed instructions, and sometimes might still go off the rails.
 Supervise it closely, and give it foolproof tools like the code interpreter for tasks that fall outside its reach.

 - Trust nothing, and verify everything.
 Review anything generated with ChatGPT closely.
 Don't be the person who pastes ['as a large language model'](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&q=%22I%20am%20an%20AI%20language%20model%22+-chatgpt+-llm&btnG=) or ['regenerate response'](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&q=%22regenerate+response%22+-chatgpt+-llm&btnG=) into client-facing work product.
 (There used to be even more of these in Google Scholar but authors and publications have cleaned them up!)

+- Use generative AI when you need [infinite indefatigable interns](https://www.wired.com/story/artificial-intelligence-labor/), even if they might be stoner interns.
+Use it especially for language tasks, for generating a first draft of anything creative, ideating, editing and proofreading.

 This is the most important chart on applying AI in your daily work: